 |Egg-Crust Vegetarian Breakfast Pizza has a lot of pizza toppings on an eggy crust.|

 There are other ingredients you could use for a vegetarian version of my Breakast Pizza, but I settled on mushrooms, green onions, and olives.
 Whatever ingredients you use, don't skip the dried Oregano for that "pizza" flavor.
 (You can find more meatless recipes by using the label Meatless Monday or checking Vegetarian Recipes in the recipe index.
-I'm also doing a meatless slow cooker recipe each Monday on Slow Cooker from Scratch.
 For more Meatless Monday ideas from other bloggers, follow our Meatless Monday board on Pinterest, or check Meatless Monday at BlogHer.)

 Heat a little olive oil in the omelet pan and brown the mushrooms, then remove from the pan.
 (For both the Breakfast Pizzas I've made so far, I used this Calphalon 8-Inch Nonstick Omelet Pan.)